BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-remove-mods.md

 If you installed any .pak//mods into your Localization folder, make sure to delete those .pak//mods files.

-## **Special Note - Translation Mods**
+> ### **Special Note - Translation Mods**

-If you are using a translation mod, the following must be done:
+> If you are using a translation mod, the following must be done:

--   If you installed a .pak (mod) in the Localization folder, make sure to delete the .pak (mod) file.
+> -   If you installed a .pak (mod) in the Localization folder, make sure to delete the .pak (mod) file.
--   If you replaced any of the .pak (mod) files in the Localization folder, simply delete those replaced .pak files and when you verify your game in _step 4_, the verification process will replace this file with a vanilla file.
+> -   If you replaced any of the .pak (mod) files in the Localization folder, simply delete those replaced .pak files and when you verify your game in _step 4_, the verification process will replace this file with a vanilla file.
+> {.is-success}

 ---